FIIT-IAU/2022-2023/README.md

 ```
 - McKinney, W., 2022.
 Python for data analysis: Data wrangling with Pandas, NumPy, and IPython.
 O'Reilly Media, Inc. ISBN 978-1098104030

 - Shaw, Z.A., 2017.
-Learn python 3 the hard way: A very simple introduction to the terrifyingly beautiful world of computers and code.
+Learn Python 3 the hard way: A very simple introduction to the terrifyingly beautiful world of computers and code.
 Addison-Wesley Professional.
 ISBN 978-0134692883.